Surveillance Footage in Personal Injury Claims

 With cameras in public and private places, it is likely that the incident leading to your personal injury claim was caught on camera.
-For lawsuits where high amounts of money are on the line, this surveillance footage can be accompanied by privately-acquired video, and may be used in order to try and catch the injured party in a lie.
+For lawsuits where high amounts of money are on the line, this surveillance evidence can be accompanied by privately-acquired video, and may be used in order to try prove liability in personal injury claims.
 This can be used to create doubt surrounding the claimant’s credibility in the case.

 In cases where video footage may be used to sway a case, below are some tips for a Raleigh personal injury attorney to help ensure the credibility of the claimant remains untarnished.